 While visiting Athens, Paul found an altar to an Unknown God.
 Paul used that monument as a springboard for the gospel, stating that the Athenians needed to know more about that God and that he would tell them what they needed to know.
 Paul started with creation (Acts 17:24) and ended with the Jesus Christ, the resurrection, and final judgment (verse 31).
 In many ways, Freemasonry acknowledges the same type of “Unknown God,” a neutral deity whom they call the Great Architect of the Universe.
 But the GAOTU will remain unknown, and unknowable, until human philosophy is abandoned and the revelation of God is embraced.
 “Whoever does not honor the Son does not honor the Father, who sent him” (John 17:23).

 If a person is witnessing to someone steeped in Masonic teaching, he or she might use the term Grand Architect of the Universe as a point of contact to share more biblical truth, just as missionaries often use the local terms and ideas about God as starting points for sharing fuller biblical truth.
 (Missionary Don Richardson has written a book called Eternity in their Hearts about the value of this approach.)
-The God of the Bible is certainly the Grand Architect of the Universe, but that is not all that He is.
-The Grand Architect, the Creator, the Intelligent Designer is revealed in the first verse of the Bible.
-But Genesis 1:1 is only the beginning.
-The intended goal is found in the last book of the Bible—to be inscribed in the Lamb’s Book of Life (Revelation 21:27).
+The God of the Bible is certainly the “Architect” of all created things, but, as Jesus showed us, He is so much more.